solarwinds/swo-cli/README.md

 ANSI color codes are retained, so log messages which are already colorized will automatically render in color on ANSI-capable terminals.

-By default, the CLI will colorize the non-body portion of each log message based on the value of the program attribute.
-5 colors are available, so colors may not be unique.
-When the sending system name is more important than the program, use `--color=system` to colorize based on its value.
-Use `--color=all` to colorize based on both together.

 For content-based colorization, pipe through [lnav].
 Install `lnav` from your preferred package repository, such as `brew install lnav` or